JIFerreira01/nft-colletion-lp/README.md

 # LANDING PAGE NFT COLLECTION
- Landing Page in development to studyng
+ Layout downloaded in Figma Community for development in Next.JS